etingof/snmpsim/docs/source/documentation/addressing-agents.rst

 device file *self/public/1.3.6.1.6.1.1.0/192.168.1.10.snmprec* would be used for building responses.

-.. _v3-style-variation:
+.. _full-mode-variation:

 SNMPv3 mode
 -----------

-When Simulator is NOT running in *--v2c-arch* mode, e.g. SNMPv3 framework is used.
-In this mode, all SNMP versions can be served.
+When using full Simulator, SNMPv3 framework is used and all SNMP versions (1, 2c, 3) can be handled.

 The same filesystem mapping rules apply to SNMP community name, but also to SNMPv3 context name.
 The path to .snmprec file for fulfilling response is probed at these